Management of product advancements, product safety and product liability

 Our ability to comply with the regulations and take care of our contractual obligations is also evaluated each year by our customers and partners.
 Their own audits verify whether our tyre manufacturing processes and R&D functions are appropriate.

-Similarly, we supervise our subcontractors’, suppliers’ and partners’ quality and compliance.
-In addition to assessments based on written surveys, we carry out our own audit visits in order to ensure that the other parties involved in the production and development of the tyre components also meet the prerequisites and obligations set in partner agreements.
+In addition to our own activities, we supervise the quality of operations and compliance concerning our subcontractors, suppliers and partners.
+Besides to assessments based on written surveys, we also carry out our own audit visits in order to ensure that the other parties involved in the production and the development of tyre components also meet the prerequisites and the obligations set in partner agreements.
 We follow up on and supervise the implementation of any necessary corrective actions.